 ROI Take Home Points of Lead Generation Content Marketing

-Content Marketing Purpose #3: Saving Payroll Money by Creating Support Resources for Your Customers
+Content Marketing ROI #3: Saving Payroll Money by Creating Support Resources for Your Customers

 Wait a second.
 How could content marketing lead to better customer service?
 Aren’t those different departments?
 Yes and no. Obviously, your marketing team and your customer service team are separate.
-However, especially in the B2B SaaS space, there is a LOT of beneficial overlap between the two teams.
+However, there is a LOT of beneficial overlap between the two teams.